 This tool uncovers the products and keywords that will make you money on Amazon.
 It helps find opportunities that may otherwise go unnoticed and cut product research time in half by providing data on which products are selling the best on Amazon.

-This tool allows you to send automatic emails and coupons to your Amazon customers.
+This tool allows you to send automatic emails to your Amazon customers.
 It's a great tool to get repeat customers and build valuable relationships.
 You can also add your product to their vast marketplace with a coupon code to target customers who are more likely to leave a review.

 TaxJar makes sales tax filing easier for online sellers and merchants.
 It connects to all of the places online you sell, prepares your state return forms and will even auto file for you!